Khadijat98/tic-tac-toe/README.md

 Selectors were created for the name input boxes, start, reset and back to homepage buttons, the tic tac toe grid & instruction, the winning pattern combinations and the display banners for announcing the winner or a draw.

 **Variables**
 The variables that were set were for player one, player two and player one's turn, which was initialised at true, as this would be the player who would start first.
+An array for the various winning patterns was also created.

 **Player Name Function**
-This created a function which would save the names the two players input on the home page when the start button was clicked.
-If no names were entered, an alert showed asking for names to be entered and if names were entered, the page would jump to the next page after the start button was clicked.
+This created a function which saved the names the two players input on the home page when the start button was clicked.
+If no names were entered, an alert showed asking for names to be entered and if names were entered, the page jumped to the next page after the start button was clicked.

 **Main Function**
 This filled in the individual tic-tac-toe squares, when clicked, with an "O" if it was player one's turn.
 It then set player one's turn to false, indicating player two's turn and filled in a square with an "X" before setting player one's turn to true.
 It then called in the check functions for checking if a winning pattern of squares had been selected or if no wins were achieved after a full grid of squares were selected, indicating a draw.